Circular-beam approximation for quantum channels in a turbulent atmosphere: Examples and model validation

 is the long-term beam radius, the method of matching the moments of $S$ is preferable---particularly when using analytical expressions derived from the Huygens–Kirchhoff method.

-Let us examine whether incorporating constant losses into the parameters of the log-normal distribution for $S$---as discussed in the final paragraph of Sec.~\ref{Sec:Moments}---yields appropriate results.
-To this end, we consider PDTs obtained using two variants of the transmittance moment matching method.
+Let us examine whether incorporating constant losses into the parameters of the log-normal distribution for $S$---as discussed in the final paragraph of Sec.~\ref{Sec:Circbeam}---yields appropriate results.
+To this end, we consider PDTs obtained using two variants of the transmittance–moment matching method.
 The first variant assumes that constant losses result in a rescaling of the PDT as $\mathcal{P}_{\mathrm{loss}}(\eta)=\eta_{\mathrm{c}}^{-1}\mathcal{P}(\eta/\eta_{\mathrm{c}})$.
 The second variant involves replacing the left-hand sides of Eqs.~(\ref{Eq:EqEta1}) and (\ref{Eq:EqEta2}) with $\eta_{\mathrm{c}}\langle\eta\rangle$ and $\eta_{\mathrm{c}}^2\langle\eta^2\rangle$, respectively.
 The results are presented in Fig.~\ref{Fig:PDT_distrib+KS_determ_losses}.
 We assume constant losses of $3$~dB from the optical systems of the transmitter and receiver, and $0.1$~dB/km due to atmospheric absorption and scattering.
 As can be seen, incorporating constant losses into the parameters of the log-normal distribution for $S$ generally does not lead to any improvement.

-This is particularly evident when using numerically simulated moments of transmittance.
-However, when analytical values for the moments of $\eta$ are used, this approach may still be reasonable.
+As discussed above, the circular-beam approximation makes it possible to eliminate the model misspecification bias by matching the parameters $\mu$ and $\sigma^2$ to $\langle \eta \rangle$ and $\langle \eta^2 \rangle$ instead of $\langle S\rangle$ and $\langle S^2 \rangle$.
+Applying a similar procedure to the elliptic-beam approximation, although in principle feasible, is considerably more challenging.
+First, this model involves an additional parameter in the two-dimensional log-normal distribution, which accounts for the correlation between the ellipse semiaxes.
+As a result, three parameters must be determined from only two equations, making the system not fully determined.
+Second, the elliptic-beam approximation requires more elaborate numerical techniques, which substantially complicates the optimization procedure.

+As shown in Fig.~\ref{Fig:Elliptic}, the circular-beam approximation combined with the transmittance-matching method exhibits significantly better agreement with numerical simulations than the elliptic-beam approximation over a broad range of aperture radii $a$.
+Importantly, this comparison is performed using numerically simulated (i.e., best achievable) parameters for the elliptic-beam approximation and analytical parameter values for the circular-beam approximation.
+These results clearly demonstrate that, for suitable aperture sizes, matching transmittance moments within the circular-beam framework provides a more efficient and accurate parameter estimation technique than the standard elliptic-beam approach.